TheJelmega/prog-lang/design/README.md

 More info about [external functions](#736-external-function-qualifier-) and [statics](#7103-external-statics-) can be found in their respecitive sections.

+Any attributes applied on an external block will be directly passed onto the contained items.

 # 8. Statements [↵](#tables-of-contents)

 ```
 <stmt> := <var-decl>
         | <expr-stmt>
         | <defer-stmt>
+        | <errdefer-stmt>
 ```

 A statement is a component of a block, which is in turn part of an outer expression or a functions.